Insights| March 6, 2020

 The Task Force on DUI led by the State Police will table its report and suggests how to improve roadside testing for driving under the influence of marijuana on July 1, 2020.

 Several municipalities are expected to weigh in on whether to allow the creation of designated cannabis-consumption stations within their jurisdictions.
 Others have yet to decide their local tax rates.
+In addition, the biggest question is also whether Illinois will be allowed to order marijuana over mail.
+Companies like SunnySide, WindyCity Cannabis or HempFlower, have already announced their desire to ship cannabis products to local residents when the appropriate laws will allow for such deliveries.

 Legal recreational cannabis went on sale for the first time on January 1, 2020, in Illinois, following the signing of the Illinois Cannabis Regulation and Tax Act in 2019 by Gov. J.B.
 Pritzker.